Sparse Federated Learning with Hierarchical Personalized Models: Convergence Analysis

 where $\Delta_{F}\triangleq F\left(\bm w_{0}\right)-F^{*}$, $G_1 = 3\beta\bar\lambda^{2} \delta^{2}$, $G_2 = \frac{3L_F\left(49 R \sigma_{F, 2}^{2}+16 \delta^{2}\bar\lambda^{2}\right)}{R}$ and $D_2={\sigma_{F, 2}^{2}}/{\lambda^{2}}+{\gamma_2^{2}d_s^2}/{\bar\lambda^2}+\delta^{2}$ with $\sigma_{F, 2}^{2} \triangleq \frac{\lambda^2}{\lambda^2-16(L+\frac{\gamma_1}{\rho})^2}\sigma_{\ell}^2$. \end{theorem}

-\begin{remark} Theorems~\ref{theorem_2}(a) and~\ref{theorem_3}(a) show the convergence results of the global-model. $\Delta_{0}$ and $\Delta_{F}$ denote the initial error which can be reduced linearly.
+Theorems~\ref{theorem_2}(a) and~\ref{theorem_3}(a) show the convergence results of the global-model. $\Delta_{0}$ and $\Delta_{F}$ denote the initial error which can be reduced linearly.
 Theorem~\ref{theorem_2}(b) and~\ref{theorem_3}(b) show that the convergence of personalized client models in average to a ball of center $\bm w^*$ and radius $\mathcal{O}(D_1)$ and $\mathcal{O}(D_2)$, respectively, for $\mu$-strongly convex and nonconvex.
-Note that, our \texttt{sFedHP} obtain sparsity with a convergence speed cost $\mathcal{O}({\gamma_2^{2}d_s^2}/{\bar\lambda^2})$, the experimental results show that a good sparsity can be obtained by only using a tiny $\gamma_2$, yields ${\gamma_2^{2}d_s^2}/{\bar\lambda^2} \ll \{ {\sigma_{F, 1}^{2}}/{\lambda^{2}}, {\sigma_{F, 2}^{2}}/{\lambda^{2}}\}$, i.e., the convergence speed cost of the sparse constraints can be omitted.
-The proofs of Theorems~\ref{theorem_1}, Theorems~\ref{theorem_2} and~\ref{theorem_3} are presented in Appendix. \end{remark}
+Note that, our \texttt{sFedHP} obtain sparsity with a convergence speed cost $\mathcal{O}({\gamma_2^{2}d_s^2}/{\bar\lambda^2})$, the experimental results show that a good sparsity can be obtained by only using a tiny $\gamma_2$, yields ${\gamma_2^{2}d_s^2}/{\bar\lambda^2} \ll \{ {\sigma_{F, 1}^{2}}/{\lambda^{2}}, {\sigma_{F, 2}^{2}}/{\lambda^{2}}\}$, i.e., the convergence speed cost of the sparse constraints can be omitted. {Note that, according to our experiments, limiting the learning rate does not increase the training time.
+This technique is both useful and common in Federated Learning analysis.
+Similar to the works in ~\cite{t2020personalized, karimireddy2020scaffold}, we have applied this technique to our theorem analysis.} The proofs of Theorems~\ref{theorem_2} and~\ref{theorem_3} are presented in Appendix.